-- 1. Start the engine. - 2.
-Place the machine up hill on an incline of 26 % (15°) - 3.
-Put the parking brake switch (2) in the ON position.
-See Command arm on page 20. - 4.
-Stop the engine.
+- 1. Start the engine.

+- 2. Place the machine up hill on an incline of 26 % (15°)

+- 3. Apply the parking brake.

+- 4. Stop the engine.

 The parking brake must ensure that the machine remains stationary.
 If the machine does not remain stationary, there is a problem with the safety circuit.
 Contact your Roberine dealer for repair.